jnunezt/apigee-opdk-ansible/installations/single-region/README.md

 ## Quick Start: Usage Overview

-1. Use playbooks to install infrastructure prerequisites the platform ([table pre-install](README.md#pre-install-single-region)).
+1. Use playbooks to install infrastructure prerequisites the platform ([Table Pre-Install Single Region](README.md#pre-install-single-region)).

 1. Use playbooks to check the ports of platform. ([here](../../infrastructure/port-requirements/README.md#usage-instructions))